 Price: $75 - $99

 The best part about climbing in cooler temps is the fantastic friction on rock.
 The worst part is however the cold hands and toes that comes with it.
 Warming up your hands in the pockets of your puffy between burns only goes so far, so Black Diamond came up with the Hot Forge chalk bag, a heated chalk bag with three settings to return a little bit of warmth to your digits every time you chalk up.

 Stand up dead bird brand stans!
 We know it can be hard to remember sometimes that Arc’teryx actually makes things for alpine adventures.
 The Ion Chalk Bag packs staple features we look for in a chalk bag like a little zippered pocket and a webbing belt that’s easily adjustable, but the stiff brim is a practical inclusion makes dipping your fingers into your favorite chalk quick and easy.

-There’s something funny about a rope company that makes a chalk bucket for bouldering.
+There’s something funny about a climbing rope company that makes a chalk bucket for bouldering.
 But, I guess sport climbers like to boulder too, right?
-Irony aside, the opening of the Herkules bag is just massive and awesome for getting a nice coating a chalk.
+Irony aside, the opening of the Herkules bag is just massive and awesome for getting a nice coating of chalk.
 The large base also makes it incredibly stable so that you avoid the dreaded chalk spill at the gym.

 Price: $35 SHOP NOW